 Backlog refinement, also known as backlog grooming, is the process of keeping the backlog clean and orderly and adding the necessary details and estimates to the product backlog items.
-Product refinement is the result of the product refinement meeting held between the product owner/manager, Scrum Master or CTO and the development team.
+Product refinement is the result of the product refinement meeting held between the product owner/manager, Scrum Master, or CTO and the development team.

 Backlog refinement can have multiple important benefits.
 Refinement reduces confusion and uncertainty and prepares the team to be much more efficient in the following sprint.
-If done right, this meeting also helps to reduce the time necessary for the sprint planning meeting.
+If done right, this meeting also helps reduce the time necessary for the sprint planning meeting.

 Plus, refined backlog items are much easier to estimate and implement.

 In order to reach these benefits, it’s crucial to include the whole development team in the meeting (or at least as many team members as possible).

 The discussion needs to be focused on gaining more insight into each backlog item and helping the responsible team member understand what needs to be done.
 You should document all decisions for future reference.

 For a successful product backlog grooming meeting, each team member needs to know their responsibilities.

 If the whole Scrum team is involved in the process of product backlog grooming, it becomes much easier to plan and execute a successful and fruitful sprint.